indaco/vitepress-templ-preview/website/docs/examples/button-preview.md

-# button component preview
+# Button component

-Here you will see the result of what the `vitepress-templ-preview` plugin does:
+Below, you will see the results produced by the `vitepress-templ-preview` plugin:

 <templ-demo src="button/button-primary" />